 Admitted students should focus on completing final administrative and health forms, participating in registration/advising and starting their housing search.

-Washington DC is a challenging place to find suitable housing, so start your search early.
-Contact the Off-Campus Housing Office in the Office of Neighborhood Living via email at email@example.com or visit their website.
+Washington DC can be a challenging place to find suitable housing, so start your search early.
+Contact the Off-Campus Housing Office in the Office of Neighborhood Living via email at firstname.lastname@example.org or visit their website.
 You can also find useful information and resources here.
 The Office of Neigborhood Living is very available to assist both graduate and undergraduate students.

 Also, you may want to schedule a medical check-up with a doctor to ensure all your immunizations are up-to-date.
-You can access the Immunization for and student health requirements at: http://shc.georgetown.edu.
+You can access the Immunization form and student health requirements at: http://studenthealth.georgetown.edu/medical-care.

 Q: How do I apply for a deferral and when will I be notified of a decision?